eclipse-embed-cdt/web-jekyll/pages/plugins/packs-manager.md

 The current Keil/ARM packs are intended for Cortex cores only.

-From the metadata present in the CMSIS Packs, only the peripheral registers are of interest for GNU MCU Eclipse users.
+From the metadata present in the CMSIS Packs, only the peripheral registers are of interest for Eclipse Embedded CDT users.

 ## Prerequisites

-To have access to the new packs features, you need to install the **GNU MCU Eclipse Packs Support** plug-in (currently with experimental status):
+To have access to the new packs features, you need to install the **Eclipse Embedded CDT Packs Support** plug-in (currently with experimental status):

 ![Install packs support plug-in]({{ site.baseurl }}/assets/images/2014/07/InstallPacks.png)

 ## The Packs Support plug-in

-The GNU MCU Eclipse Packs Support plug-in is intended to manage (list/install/inspect/remove) packs from multiple sources.
+The Eclipse Embedded CDT Packs Support plug-in is intended to manage (list/install/inspect/remove) packs from multiple sources.
 It currently implements the specifications of **CMSIS Packs**, as defined by [ARM/Keil](http://www.keil.com/pack/doc/CMSIS/Pack/html/index.html),